Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Scrollbar.md

 ## Create with style

-To create a scrollbar using style, follow these steps:
+To create a scroll bar using style, follow these steps:

-1. Firstly, we create a scrollbar style as the whole view to set the properties of the track and the thumb.
+1. Create a style for scroll bar and set the properties for track and thumb:

     ```cs
     ScrollBarStyle style = new ScrollBarStyle